sirreal/html-api-debugger/html-api-debugger/readme.txt

 = 1.9 =
 * Update WordPress Playground links to use current query args.
 * Improve span highlighting reliability.
+* Fix an uncuaght exception on undefined clearSpan function.

 = 1.8 =
 * Highlight spans in HTML input on hover.